Enjoy Arkansas's Natural Beauty on a Lake or River

 General Lakes Information:

-If you're planning on visiting any of Arkansas's beautiful lakes and rivers, you need to be aware of a new watercraft law.
-The legislative act, known as Rachel's Law raises the minimum age for individuals to legally operate a personal watercraft.
+If you're planning on visiting any of Arkansas's beautiful lakes and rivers, you need to be aware of Rachel's Law, legislation that raises the minimum age for individuals to legally operate a personal watercraft.
 The previous minimum age had been 14; it now is 16.
 The law covers personal watercraft such as jet skis, Sea Doos and Waverunners.
 Additional boating rules and regulations can be found on the Arkansas Game & Fish website.

 Also, the U.S. Army Corps of Engineers' Little Rock District has a permanent ban on kite tubing on all waters under its jurisdiction in Arkansas and Missouri.
 Little Rock District lakes in Arkansas and Missouri where the ban is in effect include Beaver, Table Rock, Bull Shoals, Norfork, Clearwater, Greers Ferry, Nimrod, Blue Mountain, Millwood, Dierks, DeQueen and Gillham, as well as the Arkansas River in Arkansas.
 A ban is also in place at DeGray, Greeson and Ouachita lakes in south Arkansas, which are operated by the Corps' Vicksburg District.